Faculty & Staff Directory

 PhD, Environmental Science & Public Policy, George Mason University (2012)

 I study the ways in which communities interpret scientific information and bring experience, values, and local knowledge to bear in making decisions.
 My research addresses place-based communities and policymakers.
-As an assistant professor in the Department of Environmental Science and Policy, I lead the environmental science communication concentration within the master's degree program.
+As an assistant professor in the Department of Environmental Science and Policy, I lead the “Communication for Environmental Science, Policy, and Human Behavior” concentration within the master's degree program.

 My research sits at the intersection of governance with science and risk communication.
-It has three primary dimensions: 1) communication of science with policymakers; 2) public participation in decision-making; and 3) the use of communication as a soft tool to achieve governmental policy goals through behavior change.
+It has three primary dimensions: 1) communication of science with policymakers; 2) public participation in decision-making; and 3) the use of social science to achieve evidence-based policymaking goals.

 Over the past few decades, the rate of information generation has increased exponentially due to the unprecedented development and adoption of computing and networking technologies.
 What we know today isn’t the same as yesterday; if it is, it may fall into the category of what “just ain’t so.”
 In an information society, memorization of static bodies of knowledge becomes less important than the ability to understand how to find—or generate—information, analyze it, and use it to inform decisions.
 Regardless of the course topic, I seek to help students become adept learners in a shifting information environment, as these are skills they will need throughout their lives.